 Change the last 2 paragraphs of this subclause and insert a subsequent paragraph as follows:

 The Secondary Channel Offset element is defined in 8.4.2.22 (Secondary Channel Offset element).
-This element is present when switching to a 40 MHz or wider channel.
-It may be present when switching to a 20 MHz channel (in which case the Secondary Channel Offset field is set to SCN).
+This element is present when switching to a BSS operating channel width of 40 MHz or wider.
+It may be present when switching to a BSS operating channel width of 20 MHz (in which case the Secondary Channel Offset field is set to SCN).
+Otherwise it is not present.

 The Mesh Channel Switch Parameters element is defined in 8.4.2.105.
-This element is present when a mesh STA performs an MBSS channel switch.
-Otherwise, tThe Mesh Channel Switch Parameters element is not present included for channel switch other than MBSS.
+This element is present when a mesh STA performs an MBSS channel switch; otherwise it is not present included for channel switch other than MBSS.

+The New Country element is present when an AP, PCP, STA in an IBSS or mesh STA performs channel switching to a new country relative to the contents of the Country element sent in the Beacon; otherwise it is not present.
+The format of the New Country element is defined to be the same as the format of the Country element (see Country element), except that only a Country String is present in the New Country element.
+If the New Country element is present, the Country String within it indicates the country of the BSS after channel switching.

+NOTE—Subband Triplets would be of limited value here since the New Transmit Power Envelope provides the power limit information in a better way and the information on other valid channels is better obtained through more robust means.
+Operating Triplets are outside the scope of non-extended channel switching.

-Country elementThe Wide Bandwidth Channel Switch element is defined in Wide Bandwidth Channel Switch element.
-This information element is present when switching to a channel width wider than 40 MHz.
+The Wide Bandwidth Channel Switch element is defined in Wide Bandwidth Channel Switch element.
+This element is present when switching to a BSS operating channel width of 80 MHz or wider; otherwise it is not present.

-Each New VHT Transmit Power Envelope element that is present is defined to have the same format as the VHT Transmit Power Envelope element (see VHT Transmit Power Envelope element) and includes a distinct value of the Local Maximum Transmit Power Units Interpretation.
-If present, the New VHT Transmit Power Envelope element indicates the local maximum transmit powers for the BSS for the indicated bandwidths with an indicated units interpretation after channel switching (see 10.39.1 (Basic VHT BSS functionality)).
+Each New VHT Transmit Power Envelope element that is present is defined to have the same format as the VHT Transmit Power Envelope element (see VHT Transmit Power Envelope element) and includes a distinct value of the Local Maximum Transmit Power Units Interpretation subfield.
+If present, each New VHT Transmit Power Envelope element indicates the local maximum transmit powers for the BSS for the indicated bandwidths with the indicated units interpretation after channel switching (see 10.39.1 (Basic VHT BSS functionality)).

 DLS Action frame details